 The four Delaney children—Amy, Logan, Troy, and Brooke—were tennis stars in their own right, yet as their father will tell you, none of them had what it took to go all the way.
 But that’s okay, now that they’re all successful grown-ups and there is the wonderful possibility of grandchildren on the horizon.

 One night a stranger named Savannah knocks on Stan and Joy’s door, bleeding after a fight with her boyfriend.
 The Delaneys are more than happy to give her the small kindness she sorely needs.
 If only that was all she wanted.

 Later, when Joy goes missing, and Savannah is nowhere to be found, the police question the one person who remains: Stan.
 But for someone who claims to be innocent, he, like many spouses, seems to have a lot to hide.
 Two of the Delaney children think their father is innocent, two are not so sure—but as the two sides square off against each other in perhaps their biggest match ever, all of the Delaneys will start to reexamine their shared family history in a very new light.

 What I thought

-This was my first Liane Moriarty book, which surprised me because I was such a fan of the adaptations for her novels Big Little Lies and Nine Perfect Strangers, which were executed perfectly for TV.
+This was my first Liane Moriarty book, which surprised me because I was such a fan of the adaptations for her novels Big Little Lies and Nine Perfect Strangers.

 I was drawn to read Apples Never Fall in particular because I've been on a bit of a thriller kick lately and the reviews for this one are fantastic.
 I consumed the entire novel in just a few sittings, so it definitely didn’t disappoint.